Why is DNA so important? Put simply, DNA contains the instructions necessary for life.

 Humans and many other organisms have eukaryotic cells.
 This means that their cells have a membrane-bound nucleus and several other membrane-bound structures called organelles.

 In a eukaryotic cell, DNA is within the nucleus.
-A small amount of DNA is also found in organelles called mitochondria, which are the powerhouses of the cell.
+A small amount of DNA is also in organelles called mitochondria, which are the cell’s powerhouses.

-Because there’s a limited amount of space within the nucleus, the DNA must be tightly packaged.
-There are several different stages of packaging, however the final products are the structures that we call chromosomes.
+Because there’s a limited amount of space within the nucleus, the body condenses the DNA into packages.
+There are several different stages of packaging.
+The final products are the structures that we call chromosomes.

 Organisms like bacteria are prokaryotic cells.
 These cells don’t have a nucleus or organelles.
-In prokaryotic cells, DNA is found tightly coiled in the middle of the cell.
+In prokaryotic cells, DNA resides in the middle of the cell, called a nucleoid, coiled tightly.

 What happens when your cells divide?

-The cells of your body divide as a normal part of growth and development.
-When this happens, each new cell must have a complete copy of DNA.
+Your body’s cells divide as a normal part of growth and development.
+Each new cell must have a complete copy of DNA when this happens.

 DNA is pivotal to our growth, reproduction, and health.
 It contains the instructions necessary for your cells to produce proteins that affect many different processes and functions in your body.

-Because DNA is so important, damage or mutations can sometimes contribute to the development of disease.
-However, it’s also important to remember that mutations can be beneficial and contribute to our diversity as well.
+Because DNA is so important, damage or mutations can sometimes contribute to disease development.
+However, it’s also important to remember that mutations can be beneficial and contribute to our diversity.